tutikka/UntappdML/README.md

 The machine learning model is trained, tested and persisted under the `model` directory.
 Everything can done using `JupyterLab`.

+You can find the example to train a `random forest` classifier int the <a href="https://github.com/tutikka/UntappdML/blob/master/model/untappd.ipynb" target="_blank">untappd.ipynb</a> notebook.

 ## Server

 The server hosting the model is found under the `application`directory.
 The following steps can be used to start up the server.